-Even when they created the new European Union with a central Parliament in Brussels, they deliberately removed any right to vote for anyone on the European Commission or the head of the European Union.
-The only place where the people could vote was for members of Parliament which cannot overrule the commission.
-The commission need not follow anything proposed by parliament.
-It is just a dog and pony show to pretend there is a right to vote.
+Even when the created the new European Union with a central Parliament in Brussels, they deliberately removed any right to even vote for anyone on the European Commission, the head of the European Union, and the only place where the people could vote was for members of Parliament which cannot overrule the commission.
+The Commission need not follow anything proposed by {parliament.
+It is just a dog-and-pony show to pretend there is a right to vote.